Chaoyingz/flect/README.md

 from fastapi.encoders import jsonable_encoder
-from pydantic import BaseModel from tui import PageResponse from tui import components as c from tui import form as f from tui.actions import Notify from tui.response import ActionResponse
+from pydantic import BaseModel from flect import PageResponse from flect import components as c from flect import form as f from flect.actions import Notify from flect.response import ActionResponse

 # Define a model for creating new todo items with a single 'task' field
 class TodoInCreate(BaseModel):